shopware/docs/products/guided-shopping/checklist.md

 ### Refresh Shopware PWA

-- An instance is rebuilt using `yarn build` and redeployed.
+- An instance of Shopware PWA is rebuilt using `yarn build` and redeployed.

 Now it is time to setup the presentations and prepare the appointments in order to start using the Guided Shopping.